 - Identical drives

 Starting December 16, 2019, paper logs will no longer be allowed, and all commercial trucks must be outfitted with electronic logging devices (ELD) that are registered with the FMCSA.
 Government regulatory experts believe that these devices are more accurate in tracking trucking time and will enhance safety in the industry.
 These electronic devices use GPS signals to capture miles, times driven, and various other information.
 They can also detect and report vehicle malfunctions and maintenance problems.

 While some truck fleets have already voluntarily put these systems in place, there is controversy within the industry about being forced to use these electronic devices.
 Some organizations and truck drivers believe this forced usage infringes on the rights and privacy of truck drivers.
 Other trucking organizations believe the devices will be beneficial to the trucking industry and improve safety for everyone on the road.

 Some commercial trucks are exempt from the new ELD regulation.
 These include tow-truck drivers, drivers whose vehicles were made before 2000, and drivers who use paper logs for less than eight days within a 30-day cycle.

-If you’ve been in a truck accident, contact the Law Offices of David I. Fuchs today.
+If you’ve been in a truck accident, contact David I. Fuchs, Injury & Accident Lawyer, P.A. today.
 Attorney David Fuchs can help you understand your rights, and walk you through the legal process, should you decide to file a claim.
-To schedule a free, initial case evaluation, contact him today at (954) 568-3636.
+To schedule a free, initial case evaluation, contact him today.